theypsilon/Update_All_MiSTer/README.md

 - [Unofficial Cores ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_unofficials.zip): With this one you'll download also [these cores](https://github.com/theypsilon/Updater_script_MiSTer_Unofficial/wiki) without having to touch anything else.
 - [No MRA-Alternatives ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_no_mra_alternatives.zip): This setup is in case you wanna skip the `_alternatives` folder, which contains arcade variants, such as hacks, bootlegs, and different regions.
 - [LLAPI ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_llapi.zip): In case you would like to download [LLAPI cores](https://github.com/MiSTer-LLAPI/Updater_script_MiSTer/wiki) too.
+- [No ROMS ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_no_roms.zip): In case you would like to skip those scripts that deal with roms.
 - [usb0 ZIP](https://github.com/theypsilon/Update_All_MiSTer/raw/master/setups/update_all_usb0.zip): For people using USB as primary storage.
 You will be able to run this script from there and install all cores, roms, and MRAs on `/media/usb0`.

 NOTE: You should extract also `update_all.ini` in these.

 ## Offline Setup

 Check [updater-pc](./updater-pc) to download all the MiSTer files from your PC.

 Useful if you can't connect your MiSTer to internet.

 ## Further Configuration